fbpx

 “A Citizen of Empire or Citizen of the World?
 Paul’s Textual Identities as a Roman Jew and Greek Christian”

-Dr Lyn Kidson
+Dr Lyn M. Kidson

 Honorary Research Fellow, Macquarie University